-A threshold is a number that needs to be reached before commission is applied.
+A threshold is a number that needs to be reached before a commission is applied.
 So why would you need one?
 We strongly recommend that if you pay commission on Turnover then you must calculate a minimum threshold which repeats when your salesperson has covered their own cost.
-(Margins and cost of sales will differ according to sector, but a good starting point would be 3 times their basic salary as their threshold).
+(Margins and cost of sales will differ according to the sector, but a good starting point would be 3 times their basic salary as their threshold).

 If you pay commission on margin, you may build in your cost of sales as part of your margin calculation and therefore may decide a threshold is not needed.

 3. Should you pay commission monthly or over a period?